ishangiri/ishangiri/README.md

 🎓 **Just graduated** with a degree in *Information Technology* (Software Development major), and I’m on a mission to turn lines of code into real-world impact.

-💼 **Actively seeking junior developer roles**.
+💼 **Actively seeking junior developer roles or internship**.
 I may not have years of experience, but I bring an unstoppable work ethic, full-stack capabilities, and an ability to ship real products.

 ---